 We will give a simple illustrative idealization of catastrophe risk bonds - customarily referred to as cat bonds.
-During 1997 and 1998 there were successful catastrophe risk bond issues by USAA, Swiss Re, Winterthur, St. Paul Re, and others.
+During 1997 and 1998 there were successful catastrophe risk bond issues by USAA, Swiss Re, Winterthur, St.Paul Re, and others.
 Later we will provide an economic rationale for the supply (why to insurers sell cat bonds?) and demand (why do investors buy cat bonds?).
 For now we focus on the mechanics of these transactions.

-We illustrate the model with two examples, first a single-period model and second a two-period model.
-In each example catastrophe risk has a binomial structure.
-There is no interest rate risk in either example.
+We illustrate the model with a two-period binomial catastrophe risk structure.
+There is no interest rate risk in this structure.
+The bond is like the bond Winterthur issued in 1997.
+The face amount is 100.
+Coupons only are at risk.
+This means that the 100 is paid to the bondholder at k = 2 with probability 1.
+A coupon of 12 is paid at k = 1, 2 provided no catastrophe occurs during the period [k - 1, k].
 The market interest rate on risk-free securities is a constant 8% per year.
-The probability of a catastrophe that triggers a "default" is a constant 3% per year1.
-These values are merely to illustrate the mechanics of the transactions.
+The probability of a catastrophe that triggers a "default" on the coupon payment is a constant 3% per year.1 These values are merely to illustrate the mechanics of the transaction.
 In practice we would use the prevailing interest rate term structure and a model for insurance losses to determine the probabilities.
-Embrechts and Meister take this approach to develop a valuation model for exchange-traded insurance options [12].
+Embrechts and Meister take this approach to develop a valuation model for exchange-traded insurance options [11].

-Example 1.
-The first example is similar to the USAA bonds.
-The face amount is 100 and the annual coupon rate is 12%.
-Coupon and principle are at risk.
-This means that the principal and coupon are paid only if no catastrophe occurs during the period [0, 1].
-The total principal and coupon 112 is paid at time 1 only if no catastrophe occurs during the period [0, 1].
 The catastrophe states and probabilities, along with the corresponding cat bond cash flows are shown in Figure 1.
-The positive cash flow is paid to the bondholders; the negative cash flow is the price the bondholders pay to obtain the rights to the future cash flow.
+The positive cash flows are paid to the bondholders, the negative cash flow is the price the bondholders pay to obtain the rights to future cash flows.

-1 Failure to pay a coupon or to repay the principal because a catastrophe occurs is not a default in the legal sense.
-The catastrophic event is well-defined in the bond indenture and buyers and sellers understand the circumstances under which coupons and principal will not be paid.
+1Failure to pay a coupon because a catastrophe occurs is not a default in the legal sense.
+The catastrophic event is well-defined in the bond indenture and buyers and sellers understand the circumstances under which a coupon will not be paid.
 Nevertheless, it is convenient to refer to this event as a default.

-FIGURE 1: One-Period Catastrophe Risk Bond Cash Flow.
+FIGURE 1.
+The Catastrophe Risk Bond Cash Flow